falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 Further details can be found in the documentation of each package: [`sdk`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk), [`sdk/symbols`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk/symbols), and [`sdk/plugins`](https://pkg.go.dev/github.com/falcosecurity/plugin-sdk-go/pkg/sdk/plugins).

 ### Getting Started

 The SDK is built on top of a set of minimal composable interfaces describing the behavior of plugins and plugin instances.
 As such, developing plugins is as easy as defining a struct type representing the plugin itself, ensuring that the mandatory interface methods are defined on it, and then registering it to the SDK.

 To use the Go SDK, all you need to import are the `sdk` and `sdk/plugins` packages.
 The first contains all the core types and definitions used across the rest of the SDK packages, whereas the latter contains built-in constructs to develop plugins.
-The subpackages `sdk/plugins/source` and `sdk/plugins/extractor` contain specialized definitions for source and extraction functionalities respectively.
+The subpackages `sdk/plugins/source` and `sdk/plugins/extractor` contain specialized definitions for the event sourcing and the field extraction capabilities respectively.

-Extractor plugins just need to import `sdk/plugins/extractor`.
-Generally, source plugins should import both `sdk/plugins/source` and `sdk/plugins/extractor`, as they both generate new events and extract fields from them.
-If needed, the SDK also allows writing source-only plugins without the extraction features, in which case only the `sdk/plugins/source` package would need to be imported.

-The `dummy` Go plugin, documented in the [next sections](#example-go-plugin-dummy), is a simple example that helps understand how to start writing Go plugins with this SDK.
+The `dummy` plugin, documented in the [next sections](#example-go-plugin-dummy), is a simple example that helps understand how to start writing Go plugins with this SDK.
+The SDK also provides a set of [base examples](https://github.com/falcosecurity/plugin-sdk-go/tree/main/examples) to get you started with plugin development.

-#### Defining Extractor Plugin Functionalities
+#### Defining a Plugin with Field Extraction Capability

-In the Go SDK, an extractor Plugin is a type implementing the following interface:
+In the Go SDK, a plugin with field extraction capability is a type implementing the following interface:
 ```go
 // sdk/plugins/extractor
 type Plugin interface {